Decoding toddlers: This is why your child can't just 'calm down' during a tantrum

 You just haven't felt stress, I reckon, until you have dealt with a toddler having their first complete and utter meltdown while out and about in public.

-Until you have stood there, in the food hall of M&S, with other shoppers having to step over or around your howling toddler as she thrashes about on the floor, arms and legs threatening to knock trip people up or knock over stacks of biscuit tins, sweat dripping down your back as you are trying to figure out how the heck to handle this, you have, as far as I am concerned, been living a stress-free life.
+Until you have stood there, in the food hall of M&S, with other shoppers having to step over or around your howling toddler as she thrashes about on the floor, arms and legs threatening to trip people up or knock over stacks of biscuit tins, sweat dripping down your back as you are trying to figure out how the heck to handle this, you have, as far as I am concerned, been living a stress-free life.

-And not only that, you will start to realise that tantrums and meltdowns are not only not as terrifying as you first found them, they are also totally and utterly normal.
+And not only that, you will start to realise that tantrums and meltdowns are not only not as terrifying as you first found them, but they are also totally and utterly normal.

 Most children between the ages of two and five will go through this (sometimes a six-year-old can throw a mean tantrum too – just saying!).
 All parents live this reality – and so we have all been here.
 And if you see another mama dealing with a tantrum-throwing toddler, remember to shoot her a look of 'been there' and a smile.
 Trust me, it helps.